Don’t Let the Work Around Become the Workflow – Optimizing Your Department with Data

 • Shortened soaking times – Without a timer at the sink, it can be easy for instrument soak times go too long, or not long enough, to meet IFU requirements.

-• Eliminated soaking times – In some instances, particularly when technicians are rushed or lack adequate understanding of the importance of soaking, soaking time can be eliminated entirely, believing that later cleaning will be sufficient.
+• Eliminated soaking times – In some cases, especially when technicians are rushed or don’t understand the importance of soaking, they may skip soaking, thinking later cleaning will be enough.

 • Flushing requirements not being met – IFUs that call for specific flushing requirements, such as 60 seconds, can be difficult to meet when syringe flushing, even with a timer.
 Because the syringe needs to be filled, attached, and emptied, ensuring flushing requirements are met can prove challenging.